 - In a deep sauce pan heat up olive oil and garlic.

 - When garlic starts to sizzle throw in the basil leaves, and pour strained tomatoes in.

 - Turn to low to medium heat, partially cover, stirring occasionally.

 - Cook for 25-30 minutes, take off heat.

 - Let cool a bit then add the ricotta and stir until completely dissolved and you obtain a creamy tomato sauce.

 - In a large pot of salted boiling water cook 4 lasagna sheets at a time for 4 minutes.

-- When done lay out a clean kitchen towel and lay cooked sheets on to dry.
+- When done, place them in a large bowl with cold water, then lay out a clean kitchen towel and lay cooked sheets on to dry.

 - Take three of the cooked lasagna sheets and lay next to each other covering the bottom of the baking dish.